mattkrebs1974/Restaurant-Website/README.md

 ## Deployment

-This application can be found [here.]()
+This application can be found [here.](https://mattkrebs1974.github.io/Restaurant-Website/)

 ## User Experience

-In this App you are asked to fill out a survey which is meant to assess what kind of person you are.
-That information is compared against the '80's characters in a JSON file.
-The 80's character who has answers that are closest to yours is determined to be your best 80's match.
+This App showcases a number of bootstrap features such as a Carousel, Modal and NavBar.